icra/get_variants_of_concern_from_ECDC/README.md

 XAY
 ```

-You can also use the file `index.php`: it calls the `get.sh` program.
-Put it inside an apache or
+Bonus: the file `index.php` calls `get.sh`, so you can put it inside an apache or
 nginx server and you will be able to call using javascript `fetch()` API.

 ```javascript